HoonDevCS/DCS-AMA-Pod-Mod/README.md

  - Gray (Belgium + Denmark)

 **Credits:**
-Model: Hoon
+-Model: Hoon
-Scripting: Tango-17
+-Scripting: Tango-17
-**And special thanks to:** Roughmaster for textures
+-**And special thanks to:** Roughmaster for textures